leonor-f/ForestFirefighting/README.md

 - The fire is gradually extinguished in the areas hit by water, with visual feedback.
 - The cycle can be repeated to put out all fire sources.

-### Additional Development
+### Additional development
-- The additional development we choose as the "B", where you can see the heliport change from its normal form with an "H" in the middle to an "UP" or a "DOWN" depending on its actions.
+- The heliport changes from its normal form with an "H" in the middle to an "UP" or a "DOWN" depending on its actions.

-### Graphical Interface
+### Graphical interface
 - The interface was designed to look as realistic and visually appealing as possible, providing an immersive experience for the user.

 > For more details, explore the project's graphical interface (GUI) and the [report](https://docs.google.com/document/d/e/2PACX-1vS1uzAAxmUxt5PvMJ2I1kwschqIaN-l-KsVdaDxgk95o2Ro0mFuEfFtkPNTrQiACPebo1UjZ3j-01SU/pub) for additional instructions.

-## Screenshots of the Implemented Features
+## Screenshots of the implemented features

-### 1.2 Adding Panoramas
+### 1.2 Adding panoramas

 ![Screenshot 1](screenshots/project-t03g03-1a.png)
 ![Screenshot 2](screenshots/project-t03g03-1b.png)

-### 2. Firefighters Building
+### 2. Firefighters building

 ![Screenshot 3](screenshots/project-t03g03-2.png)